Ronald K. L. Collins

 Before he retired, Ronald K. L. Collins was the Harold S. Shefelman Scholar at the University of Washington Law School and prior to that was a scholar at the Washington, D.C. office of the Newseum’s First Amendment Center.
 He was a law clerk for Justice Hans A. Linde on the Oregon Supreme Court and a Supreme Court Fellow under Chief Justice Warren Burger.

 Collins has written constitutional briefs presented to the Supreme Court and various other federal and state high courts.
-In addition to the books that he co-authored with David Skover, he is the editor of "Oliver Wendell Holmes: A Free Speech Reader" (2010) and co-author with Sam Chaltain of "We Must Not Be Afraid to Be Free" (2011).
-His last solo book was "Nuanced Absolutism: Floyd Abrams and the First Amendment" (2013).
+In addition to the nine books that he co-authored with David Skover, he is the editor of "Oliver Wendell Holmes: A Free Speech Reader" (2010) and co-author with Sam Chaltain of "We Must Not Be Afraid to Be Free" (2011).
+He also authored "Nuanced Absolutism: Floyd Abrams and the First Amendment" (2013).
+His latest book is "Tragedy on Trial: The Story of the Infamous Emmett Till Murder Trial" (2024).

 Collins’ other books on free speech include: "The Death of Discourse” (3rd ed.
 2023); "The Trials of Lenny Bruce: The Fall & Rise of an American Icon" (2002 and 2012); "On Dissent: Its Meaning in America" (2013); "When Money Speaks: The McCutcheon Decision, Campaign Finance Laws, and the First Amendment" (2014); "The People v.
 Ferlinghetti: The Fight to Publish Allen Ginsberg’s HOWL" (2019); and "Robotica: Speech Rights & Artificial Intelligence" (2018).

-More recently, he coauthored a college text entitled "First Things First — A Modern Coursebook on Free Speech Fundamentals" (with Will Creeley, David Hudson, Jr., and Jackie Farmer, 2019) and a law school casebook titled "The First Amendment in Modernity – Casebook on The Fundamentals of Freedom" (with Greg Lukianoff, Creeley, Hudson, and Jackie Farmer, 2023).
+He coauthored a college text entitled "First Things First — A Modern Coursebook on Free Speech Fundamentals" (with Will Creeley, David Hudson, Jr., and Jackie Farmer, 2019).

 Collins is the book editor of SCOTUSblog and writes a weekly blog (First Amendment News), which appears on the FIRE website.